News

 Why Hong Kong?

-Because I know the Hong Kong Tourism Board has been giving out vouchers and discounts to visitors.
+Because I know the Hong Kong Tourism Board's partners have been giving out vouchers and discounts to visitors.

 And I like to save money so that I can retire as soon as possible.